Home

 New Bat Standards

 New Bat Standards being adopted by the NCAA were not only a must in the name of safety it was simply a matter of when such action would be implemented.
-For the past several years, the National Collegiate Athletic Association (NCAA) has noticed a rise in home runs and runs scored with collegiate, high school and youth baseball leagues.

 This rise has been attributed to the use of non-wood bats, such as a composite baseball bats whose performances over time will boost their propelling power and speed of baseball leaving the bats, has led to the need of the NCAA to adjust the existing bat standards.